-- Pupils who have been experienced peer on peer abuse will be supported by: - Being offered an immediate opportunity to discuss the experience with a member of staff of their choice - Being advised to keep a record of concerns as evidence and discussions regarding how to respond to concerns and build resilience, if appropriate. - St Joseph's Catholic Primary School is aware of and will follow the ISCB procedures https://www.islingtonscb.org.uk/key-practice-guidance/Pages/Education-and-safeguarding-education.aspx for supporting children who are at risk of harm as a result of their own behaviour. - Pupils who are alleged to have abused other pupils will be helped by: - Discussing what happened, establishing the specific concern and the need for behaviour to change - o Informing parents/carers to help change the attitude and behaviour of the child - o Providing appropriate education and support - Sanctioning them in line with school behaviour/discipline policy.
+- Pupils who have been experienced child-on-child abuse may not feel ready or or know how to tell someone they are being abused and will be supported by: - Being offered an immediate opportunity to discuss the experience with a member of staff of their choice - Being advised to keep a record of concerns as evidence and discussions regarding how to respond to concerns and build resilience, if appropriate.

+Pupils who are alleged to have abused other pupils will be helped by:

+- o Discussing what happened, establishing the specific concern and the need for behaviour to change - o Informing parents/carers to help change the attitude and behaviour of the child - Providing appropriate education and support - Sanctioning them in line with school behaviour/discipline policy.
 This may include official warnings, detentions, removal of privileges (including denial of online access), fixed-term and permanent exclusions.

-Speaking with police or other local services (such as early help or children's specialist services) as appropriate - see NCPP advice on when to call the Police, paragraph 26 Local Support
+Speaking with police or other local services (such as early help or children's specialist services) as appropriate - see NCPP advice on when to call the Police, paragraph 26 Local Support.

-(c) Next Steps after Initial Report
+Next Steps after Initial Report

-- The DSL's risk and needs assessment in response to a report of sexual harassment should also consider whether there have been any other victims.
+- The DSLs risk and needs assessment in response to a report of sexual harassment should also consider whether there have been any other victims.
 The DSL will regularly review the actions taken to respond to reports and - Regularly review the risk and needs assessment and put active measures in place to safeguard pupils - Any risk assessment should be informed by any CSC or multi-agency risk assessment